Notice of Pre-AIA or AIA Status

 a controller configured to:

-transmit, when a power sale price corresponding to a predetermined electrical energy of a battery of a vehicle is equal to or higher than a power purchase price corresponding to the predetermined electrical energy, permission information to enable sale of power of the predetermined electrical energy from the battery.
+transmit, when a power sale price corresponding to a predetermined electrical energy of a battery of a vehicle is equal to or higher than a power purchase price corresponding to the predetermined electrical energy, permission information to enable sale of power of the predetermined electrical energy from the battery; and

-The underlined limitations represent certain methods of organizing human activity, commercial interactions comprising sales activities because the claims recite promoting the sale of energy.
+The underlined limitations represent certain methods of organizing human activity, fundamental economic principles because the claims recite the concept of arbitrage.

-This judicial exception is not integrated into a practical application because the claims add the words "apply it", or the like by including the use of a server apparatus to execute the abstract idea.
-The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception because the server apparatus is generically recited such that it is not a particular machine or does not perform operations which cannot be performed manually.
+This judicial exception is not integrated into a practical application because the claims add by including the use of a server apparatus to execute the abstract idea.
+The claim(s) does/do not include additional elements that are sufficient to amount to significantly more than the judicial exception because the server apparatus.
+The claims merely apply the concept of arbitrage to the field of electric vehicle power charging and discharging.

 The remaining claims merely narrow the abstract idea by performing determinations of when to discharge power and at what prices.